 Petroperu may issue bonds to finance the $3.5 billion Talara refinery upgrade as the state oil firm looks to expand operations after key structural changes.

 Reuters reports that Peru’s finance minister Gonzalo Tamayo said that Petroperu might sell bonds to continue work on the $3.5 billion upgrade of the Talara refinery in Piura.
-The state will also inject $320 million in cash from public coffers into the company in exchange for shares which represent a 43% increase in capital stock.
+The state will also inject $320 million in cash from public coffers IGNORE INTO the company in exchange for shares which represent a 43% increase in capital stock.

 The government has also floated the idea of selling the Petroperu headquarters, a 22-story building in the heart of Lima’s financial district, for $160 million.
 While it is doubtful any company will pay that in Lima’s over-supplied real-estate market, the moves illustrate a state oil firm gearing up to expand operations while also modernizing outdated infrastructure.